CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/remove/web-application-server/remove-backup-from-flow-debugger.md

 ---
-title: "Remove Scheduled Backup From Flow Debugger"
+title: "Remove Scheduled Backup from Flow Debugger"
-linkTitle: "Remove Scheduled Backup From Flow Debugger"
+linkTitle: "Remove Scheduled Backup from Flow Debugger"
 description: "Instructions to remove scheduled backups from the Flow Debugger."
 weight: 50
 ---